 - Proactively identify and develop relationships with new funders

 - Monitor and evaluate participation projects

 - Manage and create new fundraising schemes

-- Oversee the part-time Operations Manager on the day-to-day running of IACC projects
+- Oversee the teachers and day-to-day running of IACC projects

 - Issue contracts of employment for project personnel

-- Oversee company communications, the part-time Operations Manager will be the first point of contact for enquiries
+- Oversee company communications, the part-time fundraiser and commucation manager will be the first point of contact for enquiries

 - Oversee the development of innovative participation and audience engagement opportunities

 - Devise and implement an effective marketing and communications strategy